Australian Football Hall of Fame: Declined inductions

 In 2021, Garry McIntosh and Adam Goodes both declined their nominations to be inducted into the Hall of Fame.

 Goodes declined due to the lack of support and remedial action taken by the AFL in response to the racial abuse he had endured in his final years playing in the AFL, while McIntosh stated that "he did not play the game for personal honours".

+Removed inductees

+Barry Cable was removed from the Hall of Fame in 2023 and his Legend Status was revoked after he was found civilly liable in a sexual abuse lawsuit.